 Offered: Fall, Spring.

-ELED 302 - Teaching All Learners: Foundations and Strategies (4)

-Universal and selected teaching skills and strategies effective for diverse learners are presented and practiced; principles and practices addressing intellectual, physical, behavioral, and cultural differences among children are discussed.
-Practicum required.
-Students cannot receive credit for both ELED 302 and SPED 302.

-Prerequisite: FNED 346, with minimum grade of B-; minimum GPA of 2.50 in all previous courses; and admission to the elementary and special education teacher preparation programs; or consent of department chair.
-Concurrent enrollment in ELED 302 (or SPED 302) and CEP 315 is required.

-Offered: Fall.

 ELED 400 - Curriculum and Assessment with Instructional Technology (3)

 Theory and strategies for designing curriculum and assessing student learning are examined, along with other factors affecting teaching and learning.
 A variety of texts will be analyzed and discussed including: elementary student work, elementary textbooks, and digital media.